aquinto/gfa-tester/README.md

 I will be giving a usage case for manual projects below.

-1. Download the given project, ensure to 'Shown' for **Sub-scores for assignments'
+1. Download the given project, ensure to 'Shown' for **Sub-scores for assignments**